The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 Honey: Lots of people may swear by using honey as a natural antibacterial solution to help with breakouts, but the truth is that it hasn't been proven that honey can kill Propionibacterium acnes.
 Honey might help dry up water within the pores, but not necessarily the oil wherein P. acnes may thrive.
 Honey contains glucuronic acid, which can help convert certain properties in the pores to hydrogen peroxide, but it is much less than that found in the liquid version of the product that can be purchased readily.
 Therefore, while honey may work to calm certain skin types, and fade acne marks, not everyone's acne may improve by this natural remedy.

 Turmeric: This spice has an active ingredient called curcumin, which provides more benefits than jazzing up food.
-Turmeric has been a popular seasoning in India and in Ayurvedic medicine for centuries.
-The colorful turmeric is believed to help with acne scars, and has been touted as an anti-inflammatory solution to help with breakouts.
+Turmeric has been a popular seasoning in India and Ayurvedic medicine for centuries.
+The colorful turmeric is believed to help with acne scars and has been touted as an anti-inflammatory solution to help with breakouts.
 Turmeric can get rid of excess oil and cut down on bacteria.
 According to a PubMed study, a variety of curcumin concentrations helped reduce the growth of P. acnes bacteria by 50% to 96%.

-Green Tea: Green tea isn't just for drinking, even though consuming one cup per day is believed to have a better effect upon the skin than coffee.
+Green Tea: Green tea isn't just for drinking, even though consuming one cup per day is believed to have a better effect on the skin than coffee.
 Some adherents believe in the anti-inflammatory effects that green tea can have on the skin, even when applied as a topical agent.
 Used as a face scrub, green tea may be able to calm some of the inflammation associated with acne, which is why green tea is often included in certain skin care products.

 Water: If you're not a big fan of drinking water, here's one reason that may change your mind: Increasing your water intake could help clear acne.
 As long as you have no health conditions that preclude you from drinking the recommended amount of water each day, try replacing sugary sodas with water to determine if that helps flush more toxins from your system.
-Not only may increased water intake help clear toxins faster, it will help moisturize and hydrate your skin from the inside out.
+Not only may increased water intake help clear toxins faster, but it will also help moisturize and hydrate your skin from the inside out.
 Flushing bodily waste and toxins from the body by getting sufficient amounts of water each day might be what your body is missing to improve skin texture, health, and to prevent breakouts.

 Rosehip Seed Oil: The oil that is taken from the hip of a rose plant is called a variety of names.
-Whether you see it called rosehip seed oil, rose oil, or rose hip, the oil is the selfsame one that is comprise of linoleic acid.
-That acid can help cut down on acne scars and increase the hydration in skin.
+Whether you see it called rosehip seed oil, rose oil, or rose hip, the oil is the selfsame one that is comprised of linoleic acid.
+That acid can help cut down on acne scars and increase the hydration in the skin.
 Linoleic acid is beneficial in making micro-comedones smaller, which can improve a person's acne condition.
 It also is comprised of minimal amounts of tretinoin, which is a retinoid that can also help attack acne.

 Aloe Vera Gel: The benefits of the aloe vera plant have been touted for years, with some users preferring to buy the actual aloe vera plant and break open the thicks leaves to reveal the gel inside, instead of purchasing aloe vera gel solutions from stores.
 The aloe vera plant gel can indeed soothe burned skin and irritations, but its effect upon treating acne hasn't been confirmed.
 Aloe vera does contain antibacterial properties that may benefit some acne sufferers when they directly apply the gel to acne lesions, however, it is believed that aloe vera may not penetrate deeply enough to be as effective as other acne treatments that fight the bacteria responsible for causing acne.
 Drinking aloe vera juice might be beneficial for certain consumers, but aloe vera alone may not help many of those who experience acne.

 Urine Therapy: Acne can represent such an embarrassing and debilitating problem for some who are afflicted with the condition that they become desperate to try anything that might work, including urine therapy, as noted by PubMed.
-As strange as it may sound, certain proponents claim that urine's urea and uric acid content has helped improved their acne condition, after urine is consumed orally and/or massaged onto the skin.
+As strange as it may sound, certain proponents claim that urine's urea and uric acid content has helped improved their acne condition after urine is consumed orally and/or massaged onto the skin.
 The first-morning urine allegedly contains exfoliating properties and represents the most undiluted form of urine.
 However, experts note that urine contains mostly water - with 95% of the liquid representing water and the remaining 5% containing nutrients such as zinc, iron, calcium, and magnesium.
-Plus, with urine representing waste that the body is expelling, it isn't recommended to reabsorb such waste - if you're not in dire straits, such as lost in the desert or in the woods, without drinkable water for days.
+Plus, with urine representing waste that the body is expelling, it isn't recommended to reabsorb such waste - if you're not in dire straits, such as lost in the desert or the woods, without drinkable water for days.

 Myths About Acne